whiteibescu/whiteibescu/README.md

 ### Hi there 👋 I am an AR Unity Developer
-- 🔭 I’m currently working in an AR Company Virnect.
+- 🔭 I’m currently working in an AR Company called Virnect.
 - ⚡ Specializing in Hololens2 and AR services.
 - 👯 I’m looking to collaborate with Unity developers.